ryanlevee/vendor-assignment-automation/README.md

 ## Overview

 This software is designed to automate the monitoring and updating of vendor assignments for product units within a corporate SQL database.

-The program performs the following key functions:
+## Key Functions
 1.  **Monitoring**: Continuously monitors an internal SQL database for flags indicating units with new vendor assignments.
 2.  **Data Retrieval**: Extracts the "parent case ID" for the unit and communicates with a third-party API using the SOAP protocol to retrieve the corresponding "child case ID" for the newly assigned vendor.
 3.  **Data Processing and Updating**: Processes the XML data received from the third-party API and updates the SQL database accordingly.